OpenEvalProject/evals/manuscripts/elife-31867/v2/manuscript.md

 ## Results

-## Adaptation through fitness-driven stochastic optimization of gene expression
+### Adaptation through fitness-driven stochastic optimization of gene expression

 In this work we speculate whether cells have evolved alternative strategies for finding adaptive gene expression states, on more physiological timescales, without relying on their hard-coded sensory and regulatory systems.
 Since the perception of the external world may be of limited value under unfamiliar conditions, perhaps a more effective strategy would be to focus on maximizing the internal health of the cell—without regard to the specific parameters of the outside world.
 This would be a challenging strategy, as every gene in the genome would need to independently reach the expression level that maximizes the overall health of the cell, and these expression levels could vary significantly from condition to condition.
 In particular, we asked whether individual genes could, in principle, carry out a search process equivalent to gradient descent (Cauchy, 1847), where the health consequence of stochastic alterations in gene expression could gradually tune the expression of individual genes towards a level that is optimal for internal health.
 We reasoned that such an optimization process would require the existence of: (1) a source of stochastic transitions in gene expression; (2) the ability of local chromatin to maintain a record of recent changes in transcription; and (3) a central metabolic hub that integrates diverse parameters of intracellular health and continuously broadcasts whether the overall health of the cell is improving or deteriorating.
 In fact, we find that the foundations for meeting these requirements are already present in eukaryotic cells: (1) The expression of many genes is dominated by noisy bursts of transcription—a widespread phenomenon of largely unknown functional significance (Sanchez and Golding, 2013; Raj and van Oudenaarden, 2008; Blake et al., 2006; Raser and O'Shea, 2005; Elowitz et al., 2002); (2) Co-transcriptional histone modification can modify eukaryotic chromatin in promoters and gene bodies, establishing a short-term memory of recent transcriptional events (Li et al., 2007; Rando and Winston, 2012); and (3) Global integrators of cell health have evolved in eukaryotes.
 A classic example is the mTOR pathway, which integrates a vast array of intracellular parameters reflecting nutrient availability, energy, and the presence of diverse stresses (Conrad et al., 2014; González and Hall, 2017; Albert and Hall, 2015; Saxton and Sabatini, 2017).

 With the necessary components for gradient-based optimization of gene expression in place (Figure 1A), the promoter of each gene would be able to conduct a simple search process that culminates in finding the expression level that maximizes the overall health of the cell: if global fitness/health is increasing and there was a previous increase in transcriptional output (representing larger or more frequent transcriptional bursts), the promoter further increases its transcriptional activity (Figure 1B).
 If fitness is decreasing and there was a previous increase in transcriptional activity, the promoter decreases its transcriptional output.
 Transcriptional output is altered in the opposite direction in the event that there was a previous decrease in transcriptional output.
-For each gene, this tuning process can be expressed as: ΔEt = k∙sgn(ΔFt∙ΔEt-1)+η (see Figures 1 and 2A); here, E denotes the vector of gene-level transcription rates, F the current fitness/health of the cell, k is a proportionality constant, η a noise term, and sgn is a function yielding −1 if its argument is negative, 0 if its argument is zero, and +1 if its argument is positive.
+For each gene, this tuning process can be expressed as: $ΔE_{t}$ = $k∙sgn(ΔF_{t}∙ΔE_{t-1})+η$ (see Figures 1 and 2A); here, E denotes the vector of gene-level transcription rates, F the current fitness/health of the cell, k is a proportionality constant, $η$ a noise term, and sgn is a function yielding −1 if its argument is negative, 0 if its argument is zero, and +1 if its argument is positive.
 One can easily see how the process described here can tune the optimal expression of a single gene.
 What is remarkable, however, is the ability of this hypothetical stochastic tuning process to find near-optimal gene-expression states for a system with thousands of genes.
 As can be seen in the simulations presented in Figure 2, this is achieved through a fitness-directed stochastic search culminating in individual genes reaching specific gene expression levels that maximize the health/fitness of the cell.
 Such a stochastic tuning mechanism would be highly valuable to free-living organisms, enabling them to optimize their global gene expression patterns to match the specific requirements of any environment in which their dedicated sensory and regulatory networks are inadequate or sub-optimal.

 ![Figure 1.](https://cdn.elifesciences.org/articles/31867/elife-31867-fig1-v2.jpg)